stresearch/safe-video-2025/README.md

 <img width="1572" alt="image" src="https://github.com/user-attachments/assets/ec4339ef-589b-4f76-ae2f-a03a6ed6d7d3" />

-- After the competition closes, we will provide additional metrics broken down by source and other data attributes.
-- This is why we ask you to provide a continous decision score for every input example in addition to a hard binary decision.
+To enable these deeper analyses and fairness evaluations, all participants are required to submit both:
+A hard binary prediction (synthetic vs. real)
+A continuous confidence score for each input sample This design enables richer insight into system calibration, decision boundaries, and detection confidenc

 ## ⚖️ Rules

-To ensure a fair and rigorous evaluation process for the SAFE: Synthetic Audio Forensics Evaluation Challenge (SAFE), the following rules must be adhered to by all participants:
+To ensure a fair and rigorous evaluation process for the Synthetic and AI Forensic Evaluations (SAFE) - Synthetic Video Challenge Registration, the following rules must be adhered to by all participants:

 1. **Leaderboard**:
    - The competition will maintain both a public and a private leaderboard.